On Differential Geometric Formulations of Slow Invariant Manifold Computation: Geodesic Stretching and Flow Curvature: Solution Trajectories as Geodesics in Spacetime

-In dissipative multiple time-scale systems solution initially fast trajectories for arbitrary initial values often converge towards an invariant submanifold while slowing down.
 In extended phase space, by the introducing time $\tau$ as an additional axis, this behaviour is still observed. \begin{definition} Let $f \in \mathcal{C}^{\infty}(E, \R^n)$, where $E \subset \R^n$ is an open set.
-We call the dynamical system the extended system. \end{definition} \cref{fig:bundling_plots} illustrates how bundling behaviors of trajectories the original system relates to bundling of those of the extended one for the two-dimensional linear system
+We call the dynamical system the extended system. \end{definition}